-5.2 4K Ultra HD and multi-megapixel cameras
+4.2 4K Ultra HD and multi-megapixel cameras

-It is now possible to enable Zipstream for the products with the highest need for bitrate reductions: 4K and multi-megapixel cameras.
-While these high-resolution products are extremely efficient at capturing forensic details, they have been expensive to use due to the high storage requirements.
+Zipstream can be enabled also for the products with the highest need for bitrate reductions: 4K and multi-megapixel cameras.
+While these high-resolution cameras are extremely efficient at capturing forensic details, they have been expensive to use due to the high storage requirements.
 Today, Zipstream can analyze a 4K stream in real time to reduce transmission and storage.

-5.3 360-degree panoramic cameras
+4.3 360-degree panoramic cameras